Mary-Chatsane/ai-code-exercises/CODE_DOCUMENTATION_EXERCISE.md

 ---

-## Review on the generated documentation
+## 3.Review on the generated documentation

 This is a really good example of why developers shouldn't blindly trust generated documentation.The generated document identified several things that aren't obvious at first glance, but it also introduced interpretations that weren't completely faithful to the code.
 As a result, the generated documentation is a useful first draft, but it still needs verification against the actual implementation.